Thank you!

 • Retailers

 Wholesale dealers are key players since the outflow of inventory depends on them.
-Building good long-term relations, identifying delivery timings and methods can be some of the hassles if you work alone.
+Building good long-term relations and identifying delivery timing, routing, packaging, and return handling can be difficult if you work alone.

 6.5.
 The role of retailing & toy retailers